bojunz/2022Fall_projects/README.md

 ### Scenario-2<br>
 ### If you wanna More Species in a long-trip but in time as short as you can<br>
 <br>
-Assumption:
+Assumption:<br>
-* 1. fish distribution vary in different regions(with vary appear probability)
+	1. fish distribution vary in different regions(with vary appear probability)
-* 2. angler can catch fish in each laying rod
+ 	2. angler can catch fish in each laying rod
-* 3. angler took trip in single area
+	3. angler took trip in single area

 #### Running simulation of single region fishing for 500 times<br>
 region:<br>